Is Your Heart Open to Receiving?

 Hi!
 I’m Mandi Palmer, a Food & Lifestyle Success Coach and I bring fellow sufferers of chronic illness back to life.
 I beleive that by giving the body the tools it needs to balance itself, that it can also heal itself.
 And so when you work with me, we work together on discovering and implementing exactly what those tools are for you.
-Schedule a free 20 minute video consultation here to find out more.
+Click below to schedule a session with me or to learn more about working with me.

 <Disclaimer> This information is to be used for educational purposes only and is not to be used to diagnose, treat, or cure disease.
 The author of this article is not a doctor, licensed dietitian, or licensed nutritionist.
 By reading this article, you are agreeing to take responsibility for your own health and decisions regarding food and you waive the right to hold Mandi Palmer responsible for any negative instance or result that may occur after engaging with this information.